Unearthed Arcana: Reception

 William B. Haddon's review of the third edition Unearthed Arcana on RPGnet lauded the book's content while criticizing the interest level of the content as "very flat".
 He found the power level unbalanced for each of the new sub-systems introduced, and found little in the suggested rules that he wanted to use.

+James Maliszewski for Black Gate in 2014 said "Unearthed Arcana was a game changer by being something I didn't want.
+Or perhaps I should say that it simply failed to be what I hoped it would be.
+Even now, I'm not entirely sure what it was that I hoped the book would be.
+I know only that I once loved D&D without ceasing and, by the time, Unearthed Arcana came out, I no longer did.
+It would take years before I loved it again with the same passion I did in those heady early days.
+It's unfair to lay the blame for that on Unearthed Arcana, even though I did for years afterwards."

+Scott Taylor of Black Gate listed the Unearthed Arcana as #3 on the list of "Top 10 'Orange Spine' AD&D Hardcovers By Jeff Easley, saying "Truly one of the most iconic wizard images EVER!
+How many times has this been ripped off?"

 Viktor Coble listed Unearthed Arcana as #10 on CBR's 2021 "D&D: 10 Best Supplemental Handbooks" list, stating that "If there is ever a supplemental guide to include in a player's library, it's any of the "Unearthed Arcana" editions.
 They're by far one of the most useful handbooks D&D ever puts out, and are rarely a regretted addition."